torvalds/linux/Documentation/sound/soc/dapm.rst

 3. Mic Sidetone Input

 Each input in this example has a kcontrol associated with it (defined in example above) and is connected to the output mixer via its kcontrol name.
-We can now connect the destination widget (wrt audio signal) with its source widgets.
+We can analw connect the destination widget (wrt audio signal) with its source widgets.
 ::